Research: Etymology

 The word research is derived from the Middle French "recherche", which means "to go about seeking", the term itself being derived from the Old French term "recerchier", a compound word from "re-" + "cerchier", or "sercher", meaning 'search'.
 The earliest recorded use of the term was in 1577.

 Definitions

-Research has been defined in a number of different ways, and while there are similarities, there does not appear to be a single, all-encompassing definition that is embraced by all who engage in it.

-Research, in its simplest terms, is searching for knowledge and searching for truth.
-In a formal sense, it is a systematic study of a problem attacked by a deliberately chosen strategy, which starts with choosing an approach to preparing a blueprint (design) and acting upon it in terms of designing research hypotheses, choosing methods and techniques, selecting or developing data collection tools, processing the data, interpretation, and ending with presenting solution(s) of the problem.
+Research, in its simplest terms, is an intentional search for knowledge.

-Another definition of research is given by John W. Creswell, who states that "research is a process of steps used to collect and analyze information to increase our understanding of a topic or issue".
-It consists of three steps: pose a question, collect data to answer the question, and present an answer to the question.
+John W. Creswell states that "research is a process of steps used to collect and analyze information to increase our understanding of a topic or issue".

-The Merriam-Webster Online Dictionary defines research more generally to also include studying already existing knowledge: "studious inquiry or examination; especially: investigation or experimentation aimed at the discovery and interpretation of facts, revision of accepted theories or laws in the light of new facts, or practical application of such new or revised theories or laws".
+The Merriam-Webster Online Dictionary defines research to also include studying already existing knowledge: "studious inquiry or examination; especially: investigation or experimentation aimed at the discovery and interpretation of facts, revision of accepted theories or laws in the light of new facts, or practical application of such new or revised theories or laws".

 Forms of research

 Original research

 Original research, also called primary research, is research that is not exclusively based on a summary, review, or synthesis of earlier publications on the subject of research.
 This material is of a primary-source character.
 The purpose of the original research is to produce new knowledge rather than present the existing knowledge in a new form (e.g., summarized or classified).
 Original research can take various forms, depending on the discipline it pertains to.
 In experimental work, it typically involves direct or indirect observation of the researched subject(s), e.g., in the laboratory or in the field, documents the methodology, results, and conclusions of an experiment or set of experiments, or offers a novel interpretation of previous results.
 In analytical work, there are typically some new (for example) mathematical results produced or a new way of approaching an existing problem.
 In some subjects which do not typically carry out experimentation or analysis of this kind, the originality is in the particular way existing understanding is changed or re-interpreted based on the outcome of the work of the researcher.

 The degree of originality of the research is among the major criteria for articles to be published in academic journals and usually established by means of peer review.
 Graduate students are commonly required to perform original research as part of a dissertation.